rcerrone479/bootstrapping/intro/README.md

 ### Text

 The text for this exercise is located in the `index.html` file.
+It came from [Zombie Ipsum, fwiw](http://www.zombieipsum.com/)

 ## Finished?